dotnet/orleans/Samples/2.3/UnitTesting/README.md

 * xUnit 2.4.1
 * Moq 4.12

-This sample demonstrates how mock and fake Orleans services using both *isolated* and *hosted* models.
+This sample demonstrates how to mock and fake Orleans services using both *isolated* and *hosted* models.

 ### How To Run